qbrak/gazeek.github.io/_posts/2023-12-24-how-to-least-squares.md

 plotly: true
 ---

+---

+> A lot of the main points of this post are **WRONG**.
+I will try to write a better version in the future.
+In the meantime, please read with caution.
+{: .prompt-tip }

 ## Introduction

 This post will show step-by-step when, how and why to use the [Least squares method](https://en.wikipedia.org/wiki/Least_squares).
 We will analyze the revenue of a company over the past 20 years and try to predict its future trajectory.
 This will lead us to a discussion of the [exponential least squares](https://mathworld.wolfram.com/LeastSquaresFittingExponential.html) fit.
 Let's start off with something simple.